 Your speed of calculating things will be a huge aid in quant and even more so in Data Interpretation.
 The faster you are at calculating stuff, the more time you will get to spend on the logical aspects of the DI & Quant questions.

 - Squares and cubes from 1 to 30

 - Common fractions with respective decimal and percentage values and also,

 - Vedic/Speed math techniques.

-4) Need-to-Know: You do not have to be an expert on any subject.
+You do not have to be an expert on any subject.
 While studying, you just have to learn everything that may come in the exam.
-You should not concern yourself with terms and concepts that dive deep into the subject.
+Moreover, you should not concern yourself with terms and concepts that dive deep into the subject.
 So, study strictly on a need-to-know basis.

-7) Verbal: A lot of people find Verbal to be their weak area.
+A lot of people find Verbal to be their weak area.
 The only solution is to read a lot and get yourself accustomed to the English language.
-RC is the most important section for Verbal in CAT.
+Also, RC is the most important section for Verbal in CAT.
 Therefore, reading articles/books daily is something that cannot be skipped.

 The next step would be to keep increasing your vocabulary by learning new words.
 A good vocabulary also helps you to read faster and understand better.

 For Grammar, strengthen your basics.
 Keep solving questions to get a good grip on grammar.

 Remember that Logical Reasoning is nothing but connecting each and every piece of information that is given to you.
 Once you start approaching questions from this viewpoint, it becomes much easier to solve the sets in LR.